-In 2016 at BCLF I, we plan to continue to monitor installed vegetation and provide fertilization as required.
-In 2016 at BCLF II, we will continue to operate in cells 2A-2E.
-Future cell construction should be anticipated in seven years.
+In 2017 at BCLF I, we plan to continue to monitor installed vegetation and provide fertilization as required.
+In 2017 at BCLF II, we will continue to operate in cells 1A through 1E and 2A through 2E.
+Future cell construction should be anticipated in five to seven years.
 The operating contractor now has a substantial base footprint in which to operate.